 Write That Book

 First of all, if you’ve always wanted to write a book, it’s time for you to get started.
 And you need to make the time for it to happen too.
 You can’t just want to be an author.
 If you want to write, then you must write.
 And schedule it in.
 Give yourself an hour here or there to write and get your manuscript together.
 This will mean you’re taking it seriously.

 If you’ve always wanted to make money online or go freelance, then just start.
 Don’t wait for the approval.
 Don’t say you can’t because of timing or anything else; just get the site set up and begin!

 The next thing that you need to consider here is just putting yourself out there a lot more.
 Because when it comes to taking your creativity seriously, you do have to let your guard down a little and step into the spotlight.
 That could be attending an open mic night or sending your work to an agent.
 It’s not always the easiest thing to do, but if you want to get serious, it’s important that you do it.

 Join A New Group

 You may even find that you just need to be able to make more of a commitment to your craft.
 When this is the case, you might want to think about joining a group that can help you to do this.
 Will it be a writer’s group?
 Or maybe a band?
 Think about why you might like to join a group and how the group can help you to get closer to your creativity.

 Finally, you may even want to think about taking some classes too!
-Sometimes, the issues you have are a confidence thing.
-If you know that you just need to brush up on your skills, learn some new techniques, or network with like minded people, then taking classes could be a great idea.
+Sometimes, the issues you have are confidence issues.
+If you know that you just need to brush up on your skills, learn some new techniques, or network with like-minded people, then taking classes could be a great idea.
 And the best part is, whether you want to write or draw or design or sing or do anything else, then you may find that there is a class for what you want nearby.